 The Site Development Review application shall include all of the information and materials specified by the Community Development Director and any additional information requested by the Planning Commission in order to conduct a thorough review of the application.
-The following plans/exhibits may include, but are not limited to the following:
+The following plans/exhibits may include, but are not limited to the following: Existing conditions including adjacent structures and proposed improvements.

-- 1. Existing conditions including adjacent structures and proposed improvements. - 2.
-Comprehensive site and grading plan. - 3.
+- Existing conditions including adjacent structures and proposed improvements. - 4.2.
+Comprehensive site and grading plan.

+2.3.
 Comprehensive elevation drawings, material boards and floor plans for new structures with coordinated and complementary architecture, design, materials and colors.
-The elevation drawings shall indicate the colors and materials that will be used on the exterior surfaces of the buildings, walls, fences and other visible structures. - 4.
-Permitted and proposed floor area, and residential units. - 5.
-A parking and circulation plan showing pedestrian paths, streets and fire lanes. - 6.
-Landscaping, lighting, signage, utilities, sustainability, and public improvements plans as required by Section IV. - 7.
+The elevation drawings shall indicate the colors and materials that will be used on the exterior surfaces of the buildings, walls, fences and other visible structures.
+3.4.
+Permitted and proposed floor area, and residential units.
+4.5.
+A parking and circulation plan showing pedestrian paths, streets and fire lanes.
+5.6.
+Landscaping, lighting, signage, utilities, sustainability, and public improvements plans as required by Section IV.
+6.7.
 Parking management plan (if applicable).

-- 8. Hazards Assessment, and Sea Level Rise and Shoreline Management Plan as required by Section IV. - 9.
-A comprehensive, cohesive and coordinated preliminary landscape plan, illustrating general location of all plant materials, by common and botanical names (with pictures), size of plant materials, and irrigation concept. - 10.
-A comprehensive, cohesive and coordinated lighting plan of exterior and parking structure lighting, including locations, fixture height, fixture product type and technical specifications. - 11.
-Comprehensive text and graphics describing the design philosophy for the architecture, landscape architecture, material and textures, color palette, lighting, and signage. - 12.
-Location and text describing drainage and water quality mitigation measures. - 13.
-Open Space Plans (indoor and/or outdoor) for residential units. - 14.
-A statement that the proposed new structure is consistent with the goals, policies, and actions of the General Plan and Planned Community Development Plan. - 15.
-Any additional background and supporting information, studies, or materials that the Community Development Director deems necessary for a clear representation of the project.
+7.8.
+Hazards Assessment, and Sea Level Rise and Shoreline Management Plan as required by Section IV. \A comprehensive, cohesive and coordinated preliminary landscape plan, illustrating general location of all plant materials, by common and botanical names (with pictures), size of plant materials, and irrigation concept.
+9.10.
+A comprehensive, cohesive and coordinated lighting plan of exterior and parking structure lighting, including locations, fixture height, fixture product type and technical specifications.
+10.11.
+Comprehensive text and graphics describing the design philosophy for the architecture, landscape architecture, material and textures, color palette, lighting, and signage.
+41.12.
+Location and text describing drainage and water quality mitigation measures.
+42.13.
+Open Space Plans (indoor and/or outdoor) for residential units.
+43.14.
+A statement that the proposed new structure is consistent with the goals, policies, and actions of the General Plan and Planned Community Development Plan.